simplygreatwork/textbase/readme.md

 A [simple environment](https://simplygreatwork.github.io/textbase/) is available on Github Pages.

-## What this project is not at this time
+## What this project is not currently

 - This project does not use document.executeCommand.
 All editing is achieved by manipulating the DOM directly.
 - This project has only been tested with Google Chrome.
 Will branch out soon.